• Home

 • |

-• Using Sheep Manure in the Garden
+• How to Compost and Use Sheep Manure in the Garden

 To be honest, I’m a big fan of sheep manure.
 It’s a deserved attraction because, as animal manures go, it has countless benefits – one of the major ones being it won’t stink out the garden and be the cause of neighbour angst.

-Odour aside, sheep manure is an incredibly versatile animal manure.
-One of the benefits that I like the most is its ability to be used for more than just a soil amendment.
-As it’s so cheap here in Australia, being the 2nd highest producer of sheep in the world (China -1st, NZ – 6th, UK – 7th and US – 11th), I’ve started using it as mulch.
+As it’s so cheap here in Australia, being the 2nd highest producer of sheep in the world (China -1st, NZ – 6th, UK – 7th and US – 11th), I’ve started using sheep manure as mulch.
 Mulch?
 Are you sure that’s wise?
-Let's find out!
+Sure it is.
+Let us find out why!

 More...